-The school will keep a safeguarding training log evidencing the training attended by the different groups of staff/governors.
+The school will keep a safeguarding training log evidencing the training attended by the different groups of staff/governors and will seek to evidence the ongoing impact of this evidence.

 11. Procedures for Reporting Child Protection or Child Welfare Concerns: